Quackcoder14/ABI_Hackastra/README.md

 2. Install Required Libraries
 Ensure you have Python 3.10 or higher installed.
 Run:

-pip install streamlit google-genai python-dotenv
+pip install streamlit google-genai python-dotenv pandas

 3. Configure Environment Variables (.env)
 Create a file named .env in the root directory: